Why Can't ERP Systems Tackle the Planning?

-The only thing they can’t do, however, is tackle your planning duties.
+The only thing they can’t do, however, tackles your planning duties.

 First and foremost, large ERP systems are actually TOO complex to plan things.
 Since everything in the system is bound to everything else, simple tasks (like rescheduling a design job, for example) involve too much work because the entire system has to get involved.

 In fact, ERP software requires a lot of input data – even to do simple tasks.
 Since you can’t simplify the process (for example, by using key phrases to search for things or manage tasks), it’s way too tough to have the system plan things out for you.

 Amazingly, this is the one time when an ERP system might be “too smart”!